Sensing dot with high output swing for scalable baseband readout of spin qubits

 \section{ASD charge sensing}

-To demonstrate charge sensing operation with the ASD, we define a qubit-like DQD in the center of the GaAs device, by employing the purple colored gates in \cref{fig:device_GaAs}.
-When operated as a charge sensor, it is necessary to reconfigure the ASD for current bias, to benefit from the high output voltage swing.
-Here, a constant current source supplies $500\,\text{pA}$ through the drain, while the source is grounded.
-We tune the ASD to a sensitive position and record a charge stability diagram of the DQD using gates RFA and RFB in \cref{fig:sensing}a (see section Methods for tuning details).
+We demonstrate charge sensing operation with the ASD by defining a DQD in the center of the GaAs device, using the purple colored gates shown in \cref{fig:device_GaAs}.
+For charge sensing, it is crucial to reconfigure the ASD for current bias to take advantage of the high output voltage swing.
+In this case, a constant current source supplies 500\,pA through the drain, while the source is grounded.
+We tune the ASD to a sensitive position and record a charge stability diagram of the DQD using gates RFA and RFB, as shown in \cref{fig:sensing}(a) (see supplemental material for tuning details).

-The voltage drop $V_{D}$ across the ASD is monitored with a voltmeter (see \cref{fig:sensing}b). \Cref{fig:sensing}c shows the voltage swing across the inter-dot transition of the DQD (dashed line in \cref{fig:sensing}a), corresponding to a qubit state change.
-We observe a voltage swing of $3\,\text{mV}$.
-We expect the voltage swing to be one order of magnitude larger than a conventional SD in this configuration, due to the one order of magnitude difference in slopes $\beta$ and $\gamma$ in \cref{fig:device_GaAs}, which give a measure of sensor sensitivity, as discussed in \cref{fig:concept}c-d.
+The voltage drop $V_{D}$ across the ASD is monitored with a voltmeter, as shown in \cref{fig:sensing}(b). \Cref{fig:sensing}(c) displays the voltage swing across the inter-dot transition of the DQD (dashed line in \cref{fig:sensing}(a)), corresponding to a qubit state change when the DQD is used as an ST-qubit.
+We observe a voltage swing of 3\,mV.
+The voltage swing is expected to be an order of magnitude larger than that of a conventional SD in this configuration due to the one order of magnitude difference in slopes $\beta$ and $\gamma$ seen in \cref{fig:device_GaAs}.
+These slopes provide a measure of sensor sensitivity, as discussed in \cref{fig:concept}(c)-(d).